 We start from A, and following in-order traversal, we move to its left subtree B. B is also traversed in-order.
 The process goes on until all the nodes are visited.
 The output of inorder traversal of this tree will be -

-$$D \rightarrow B \rightarrow E \rightarrow A \rightarrow F \rightarrow C \rightarrow G$$
+$D \to B \to E \to A \to F \to C \to G$

 Until all nodes are traversed -

 Step 1 - Recursively traverse left subtree.

 Step 2 - Visit root node.

 Step 3 - Recursively traverse right subtree.